jitprosen360/Taxi-Booking-with-admin/README.md

-# my Ride - Taxi Booking Web App
+# Prosenjit Ride - Taxi Booking Web App

 ## Description
 Eber Ride is a Taxi Booking Web App built using the MEAN stack technology (MongoDB, Express.js, Angular, and Node.js).
 This project aims to provide a convenient and efficient solution for users to book taxis online and for drivers to manage their bookings effectively.